 Law and Public Policy Program (LPP)

-LPP students must take the following courses: Administrative Law, Becoming a Public Policy Lawyer, a course of the student’s choosing that focuses on a particular area of public policy, and the Public Policy Practicum.
+LPP students must take the following courses: Administrative Law, Becoming a Public Policy Lawyer, a course of the student’s choosing that focuses on a particular area of public policy, one of five politics electives, and the Public Policy Practicum.
 The Practicum provides students with the opportunity over the course of their final year in law school to develop their own public policy proposal and learn how to advocate for its implementation.
 Additional information about course requirements is here.

 The Certificate offers potential employers assurance that the holder is ready to practice and possesses many of the skills essential for lawyers working in the policy arena.